Have ever you see SCR? Some may use it instead of switches and relays. Because we have seen it works high speed and quiet.

 In a normal SCR circuit.
 We always connect a load in series with “A” lead and positive supply.
 But a cathode(K) connects to the negative supply.

-Here is working of SCR under two heads:
+Here is the working of SCR under two heads:

 Open gate mode